jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-06-01-app-service-devcontainer.md

 tags: [azure, bicep, app-service, docker, devcontainer]
 ---

 I love Visual Studio Code devcontainers.
-I'm quite excited about CodeSpaces and I've applied for the beta but haven't got access yet.
-I could spin up a VM in Azure but I was curious if I could use an App Service with a custom container instead.
+I was curious if you could use an App Service with a custom container as a remote devcontainer.

 What follows are instructions on how to get a remote devcontainer running in an App Service over SSH.